sammy44nts/indexd/rfcs/001_host_scanning.md

 - Update database
   - Store breakdown of checks in the database
   - Store host settings in the database
-  - Store IP subnet of the host in the database (to compute health of slabs)
+  - Store IP subnet(s) of the host in the database (to compute health of slabs)

 #### Scheduled Scans